 - Updated body copy font that is larger and easier to read

-- Post meta now better organized below the article
+- Post meta is now better organized below the article

 - Featured image fits edge to edge on mobile browsers

-One side benefit of this process was the discovery of some great tools for testing the new fonts and article layout on different devices to ensure our pages looked great from desktop, tablet, and mobile devices.
-Apples Xcode was one such application that I found extremely beneficial.
+One side benefit of this process was the discovery of some great tools for testing the new fonts and article layout on different devices to ensure our pages looked great on a desktop, tablet, and mobile devices.
+Apple’s Xcode was one such application that I found extremely beneficial.
 An integrated development environment for macOS.
-This suite of tools has a nifty device simulator tool that enables me to view a virtual iPhone and then make edits to the code using the Safari web inspector.
+This suite of tools has a nifty device simulator that enables me to view a virtual iPhone and then edit the code using the Safari web inspector.